OpenTechStrategies/hypha-wiki/Local-development-environment-from-scratch.md

 127.0.0.1 apply.hypha.test
 ~~~~

-The "[test](https://en.wikipedia.org/wiki/.test)" TLD is safe to use, it's reserved testing purposes.
+The "[test](https://en.wikipedia.org/wiki/.test)" TLD is safe to use, it's reserved for testing purposes.

 OBS!
 All examples from now on will use the `hypha.test` domains.